shreya-807/LeetCode-/README.md

 # 🌟 Easy LeetCode Solutions in Java & C++

-Welcome to my repository of **easy-to-understand solutions** for popular LeetCode problems.
+Welcome to my repository of **easy-to-understand solutions** for LeetCode problems.
 This repo is designed to help learners, interview-prep candidates, and developers quickly grasp problem-solving techniques with **clean code** in both **Java** and **C++**.

 ---